*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - 212°F water temperature seems to work well for a cup

-- 1 single bag, I could not find loose leaf dandelion flower tea.
+- 1 single bag.
 Be sure you are getting the right dandelion tea.
 It is easy to mix this up with Roasted Dandelion Root tea.

 A slightly sweet and fairly mild herbal infusion when all is said and done.
 I am pretty neutral about this particular herbal tea.
 Be sure to check out my full flavor profile of dandelion flower tea right here.